Discussion in 'Post Your Photos' started by TomT, Jul 6, 2010.

 Hope we get some good weather at least above freezing so I can straighten the tail out.

 Just another easier way.
-Cause there is just a little slop in the bolt holes.
+Because there is just a little slop in the bolt holes.
 Once I tighten them up I leave them that way.

-Also started using Blue thread locker instead of Red.
-Red takes heat to get it back apart.
-Also do not know why but it is also harder to clean off the bolts.
+Also I do not know why but it is also harder to clean off the bolts.

 I saw a photo of Tom's new blades and tail system on his tower and I think it looks great !

 Good work Tom and glad to hear of the smoother running and higher watts, especially in the lower winds.

 Great feeling,isnt it tom!..Balancing is a must!

 Yes..slept good last night.
 Could hardly hear it.
 I tried the the six blades using (2) 3 blade hubs.